-A Peristaltic pump also referred to as hose or tube pump works using positive displacement.
-Fluid is fed through tubing by rollers that rotate squeezing a flexible tube against the pump housing.
+A peristaltic pump also referred to as a hose or tube pump works using positive displacement.
+Fluid is fed through the tubing by rollers that rotate squeezing a flexible tube against the pump housing.

 As the roller moves over the tubing, it expands and creates a vacuum to allow more fluid to enter.
 During operation, at least one roller closes the tubing.
 Therefore the need for valves is eliminated.
 The rollers are turned either directly by a motor or by a gearbox.

 When it comes to stepper and brushless DC motors the limiting aspect is usually only the bearing system.
-In BLDC and stepper motors the speed can be adjusted during operation very easily.
+In the BLDC and stepper motors, the speed can be adjusted during operation very easily.
 Those motor types are commonly used when a variable flow rate is needed.

-In order to reduce pulsation many peristaltic pumps offer a spring-loaded mechanism to ensure smooth pumping action.
-This feature is also important for shear sensitive fluids such as living cells.
-Another aspect to consider is the adjustment of the pump to different tube dimensions dependant on the flow rate needed.
+In order to reduce pulsation, many peristaltic pumps offer a spring-loaded mechanism to ensure smooth pumping action.
+This feature is also important for shear-sensitive fluids such as living cells.
+Another aspect to consider is the adjustment of the pump to different tube dimensions depending on the flow rate needed.